 - Short-term bond funds offer higher yields than money market funds, making them a good choice for those with a slightly longer investment horizon.

 A short-term bond fund is a fund that invests in bonds with maturities of less than five years.
-Any entity can issue short-term debt, including governments, corporations rated investment grade, and companies rated below investment grade.
+Any entity can issue short-term debt, including governments, corporations, and companies rated below investment grade.

 Risk and Yield

 Short-term bonds in this category tend to have lower interest rate risk than either intermediate- or long-term bonds, so they tend to hold up better when market conditions are unfavorable.
-Keep in mind, however, that you can lose principal in a short-term bond fund.
+Regardless of the low risk, it is possible to lose your principal in a short-term bond fund.

-Here’s an example.
-In the second quarter of 2013, for instance, the bond market performed very poorly.
-During that time, Vanguard Short-Term Bond ETF (BSV) fell -0.77%, but it vastly outperformed the -4.11% return of Vanguard Intermediate-Term Bond ETF (BIV) and the -5.94% return of Vanguard Intermediate-Term Bond ETF (BLV).
+For example, in the second quarter of 2013, the bond market performed very poorly.
+During that time, Vanguard Short-Term Bond (BSV) exchange-traded fund (ETF) fell -0.78%.
+Even with this fall, it vastly outperformed the -4.02% return of Vanguard Intermediate-Term Bond ETF (BIV) and the -6.07% return of Vanguard Long-Term Bond ETF (BLV).

-This helps illustrate that while short-term bonds fell, their losses were mild compared to other maturity segments.
-The flip side of this, of course, is that short-term bond funds don’t participate in bond-market upside to the same extent as longer-term funds.
+Therefore, while short-term bonds fell, their losses were mild compared to other maturity segments.
+However, short-term bond funds don’t participate in the bond-market upside (growth in value) to the same extent as long-term funds.

-Another consideration is that these funds, by virtue of their location on the lower-risk end of the risk-and-return spectrum, offer low yields.
-(Keep in mind, risk and yield typically go hand-in-hand in the bond market).
+Another consideration is that these funds, by virtue of their location on the lower-risk end of the risk-to-return spectrum, offer low yields.
+Note that risk and yield typically go hand-in-hand in the bond market.
 In many cases, the yields may not be sufficient to overcome the impact of inflation.
-However, low yields are the price that investors need to pay to achieve a greater degree of safety.
+However, low yields are the price investors pay for achieving a greater degree of safety.